evan-erdos/trail-of-cthulhu/story/act-0/seq-3/index.md

 the Sacrificial Student begins to say their name.
 His voice trails off after his heart is perforated by the knife.

-Satisfied with their work, the High Acolyte tells them about a tribesman named only "The Dreaming One", who claims to be able to communicate with gods.
+Satisfied with their work, the High Acolyte reveals himself to be Efua Ambalo, and tells them about a cultist named only "The Dreaming One", who claims to be able to communicate with gods.

 The PCs set out to find him.